thomasjbradley/markbot/README.md

     searchNot:
       - 'Allow:'
       - ['Disallow\:\s*\/', 'The disallow all directive (`Disallow: /`) should not be used']

+  # OR…
+  # Just pass a directory & rely on the `allFiles` directive described below
+  - director: "images"
 ```

 ### Targeting all files